prithvi2206/cs194-project/README.md

 userId      : (User*) User this attachment belongs to. filename    : (String) Name of the file, to be displayed before being downloaded
 ```
-### Codebase Structure and Navigation
+### Codebase Structure
 ##### Backend
+###### Hosting and Node Modules
-`Hosting and Node Modules` - Parse.com provides hosting of Parse projects, although the service imposes limitations on the node modules that can be used.
+Parse.com provides hosting of Parse projects, although the service imposes limitations on the node modules that can be used.
 Specifically, Parse does not allow one to install arbitrary node modules and push to its cloud hosting service; one is limited to a small set of modules referred to as [Cloud Modules].

 This limitation was unreasonable because our inturn relies on data from GMail and Google Calendar, as well as helper modules that make it easier to connect to and work with the Google API.
 Therefore, we decided to use [parse-develop] to deploy locally.